Strong Hamel functions and symmetries: Strong Hamel functions

 If there exists a $0$-homogeneous function $f'$ on $T_0M$ such that $f=G(f')$, then $f=G(f')-2P\mathcal{C}(f')=\widetilde{G}(f')$.
 Therefore, $f$ is a strong Hamel function for the spray $G$ if and only if it is a strong Hamel function for any projectively related spray $\widetilde{G}=G-2P\mathcal{C}$. \end{proof}

-We provide now a characterisation for Hamel functions in the following lemma. \begin{lem} We consider $f\in C^\infty(T_0M)$ a $1$-homogeneous function.
+We now provide a characterisation of Hamel functions. \begin{lem} We consider $f\in C^\infty(T_0M)$ a $1$-homogeneous function.
 Then $f$ is a Hamel function for a spray $G$ if and only if $d_hd_Jf=0$. \end{lem} \begin{proof} From Definition \ref{dfn:Hamel} and one of the equivalent expressions of the Euler-Lagrange $1$-form \eqref{EL}, we have that $f$ is a Hamel function for the geodesic spray $G$ if and only if $d_JG(f)-2d_hf=0$.
 If we apply the derivative with respect to the tangent structure in the previous relation we will get that $d_Jd_hf=d_hd_Jf=0$, which is the direct implication of the result.